 These wired-only headphones don't support any wireless connectivity.

-You can plug these headphones into your PC or PS4 controller, but you can only receive audio since they don't have a microphone.
+You can plug these headphones into your Xbox One controller, but they don't have a microphone, so you only receive audio.